 The truth is that pop-up storms are pretty common on the Pecos this time of year, and they rarely make the river rise.
 I’ve also spoken to Emilio recently, our shuttle driver, and he’s assured me the weather on the Pecos looks worse than it is, and that even with as much rain as they’ve had this year, the river has yet to rise.
 That will have to be good enough.

 The alarm goes off again, only this time I shut it off and get out of bed with a hundred thoughts racing through my mind.
 I start getting dressed as the rain pours and again it occurs to me that it’s going to be a wet morning.
-I head to the kitchen to make some badly needed coffee and start thinking about the best way to load the boats for the long drive south.
+I head to the kitchen to make some badly needed coffee and start thinking about the long drive south.

 To be continued…